 Thank you for your interest in partnering with Everett Public Schools as a volunteer!

-If you would like to learn more about volunteer opportunities, please contact the volunteer coordinator at the schools at which you would like to volunteer.
+To learn more about volunteer opportunities, please contact the volunteer coordinator at the schools where you would like to volunteer.

 Getting started as a volunteer

 Each year we receive thousands of volunteer applications, and processing can take up to two weeks.
-Please plan ahead.
+Thank you for planning ahead!

-1. Select the category of volunteer for which you wish to apply
+1. Select the volunteer category for which you wish to apply

 School Day Volunteer: volunteers who work in close proximity of district employees.
 Volunteer activities may include reading or math tutor, classroom helper, day field trip chaperone, library helper, or Watch D.O.G.S.

-Extended Support Volunteer: volunteers who have potential of not being in direct proximity of a district employee and who provide substantial assistance.
+Extended Support Volunteer: volunteers who may not be in direct proximity of a district employee and who provide substantial assistance.
 Volunteer activities may include overnight chaperone, volunteer club advisor, and program booster.

 Volunteer Athletic Coach: volunteers who support middle and high school athletic teams.